stronnag/mwptools/docs/manual/docs/mwp-Configuration.md

 | wp-spotlight | Style for the 'next waypoint' highlight | Defines RGBA colour for 'next way point' highlight | "#ffffff60" |
 | wp-text-style | Style of text used for next WP display | Defines the way the WP numbers are displayed.
 Font, size and RGBA description (or well known name, with alpha) | "Sans 144/#ff000080" |
 | zone-detect | Application to return timezone from location | If supplied, the application will be used to return the timezone (in preference to geonames.org).
 The application should take latitude and longitude as parameters.
 See samples/tzget.sh | "" |

+### Replicating gsettings between machines or users

+The standard system `dconf` application can be used to back up and restore the above `gsettings`.

+To backup the settings:

+    dconf dump /org/mwptools/planner/  >/tmp/mwp-dconf.txt

+To restore the settings (overwrite).
+This could be for a different user or on a new machine.

+    dconf load /org/mwptools/planner/  </tmp/mwp-dconf.txt

 ## Settings precedence and user updates